andrewcstewart21/andrewcstewart21.github.io/README.md

-# Your Name — Portfolio Site
+# Andrew Stewart — Portfolio Site

 A clean, single-page portfolio built with plain HTML/CSS/JS — no build tools, no npm install, nothing to compile.
 Just edit the text and push.